 Here are the definitions of both AR Financing and Invoice Factoring:

-What is AR (Accounts Receivable) Financing?
+What is Accounts Receivable Financing or AR Financing?

 Accounts receivable financing is a type of asset-based lending where a company uses its receivables.
 These are outstanding invoices by its B2B or B2G customers — as collateral in a financing agreement.
 In this agreement, an accounts receivables financing company or bank advances to its borrower client some percentage (50-90%) against its eligible unpaid invoices or accounts receivables.
 The borrower will complete a borrowing base certificate which computes both its eligible and ineligible AR (Accounts Receivable).
 Computation of this certification can be daily, weekly, monthly or quarterly.
 Depending on their critical needs and the company’s financial strength.